Are mulch and compost the same thing?

 What is Composting?Every gardener knows that the quality of soil is what will make or break your plants, it can be the difference between happy plants growing well or sickly struggling plants that are nutrient deficient.
 Composting is about giving your soil the beneficial nutrients it needs to become a long-term fertiliser for your plants.

 Unlike mulching which happens above the soil, composting happens below.
-So you can mix it into your topdressing (that’s a whole other topic!) or directly into the soil, it doesn’t matter just as long as the goodness can get down to the roots of your plants.
+So you can mix it into your topdressing or directly into the soil, it doesn’t matter just as long as the goods can get down to the roots of your plants.

 Our finishing thoughtsIf you want to see the best results in your garden, with strong healthy plants thriving and minimal pesky weeds poking their unwanted heads, then you want to be both composting and mulching.

-We hope that’s covered (please forgive the mulching pun!) the mulching vs compost question, but if you are looking for further advice our technical team of expert gardeners will be happy to help.
+We hope that’s covered the mulching vs compost question, but if you are looking for further advice our technical team of expert gardeners will be happy to help.

 Mulch and Mulching Composts